lmajowka/raptor/README.md

         Rails, database no mystery

-4. Checking in development:
+4. Testing in development:

    In your website's head, place the tag

         <script src="http://localhost:3000/js.js"></script>

-   The tests should start running
+   The tests should start running if the file is properly loaded

 ## Playing on production

 1. Deploy your raptor application to a server ( I recommend heroku, it's a good place to start )

-2. in your website's head, use the tag with you raptor's app domain
+2. In your website's head, use the tag with you raptor's app domain

         <script src="http://yourraptorappdomain.com/js.js"></script>